openbase/bco.website/www/developer/installation.md

 ::: tip INFO
 We recommend to checkout and install the ```master``` branch in case you start the development of new components.
 The ```latest-stable``` branch is still linking against BCO 1.6 which will be soon replaced by BCO 2.0.
-Be aware to [setup the snapshot repository](##setup-snapshot-repository) before building the ```master``` branch.
+Be aware to [setup the snapshot repository](#setup-snapshot-repository) before building the ```master``` branch.
 :::
 This core repository provides all binaries and libraries.
-If you plan to extend or bugfix any BCO core components, you can download all submodules (exclusive for bco development) via the following command:
+If you plan to extend or bugfix any BCO core components, you can download all sub-modules (exclusive for bco development) via the following command:
 ```
 cd ~/workspace/openbase/bco
 ./workspace-prepare.sh